stokes91/generate-datamatrix/README.md

 ## Zero dependencies

-It's just half a thousand lines of clear, readable, code.
+It's just a few hundred lines of clear, readable, code.

 ## Also Free